Capillary/api-documentation/source/includes/_customer.md

 identifiers | obj | Identifiers of the customer in type and value.
 Supported types: `mobile`, `email`, `externalId`, `wechat`,`martjackId`, `fbId` `mobile`, `tmall_uname`, `cuid`, `ali_uname`, `jd_uname`, `vip_uname`, and `line`. profiles | fields | Custom field details (only that configured for the organization) extendedFields | obj | Extended field details of the customer in key:value pairs.
-You can only pass extended fields that are enabled for your org with the respective datatypes for values.
+You can only pass extended fields that are enabled for your org with the respective datatypes for values. fields | obj | Custom field details of the customer in key:value pairs. loyaltyProgramEnrollments | obj | Lets you enroll new customers in the loyalty program. programId | int | Unique ID of the loyalty program in which you want to enroll.
+You cannot update details if the customer is already enrolled in the loyalty program. tierNumber | int | Sequence number of the tier that you want to allocate to the customer.
+For example, `1` for the lower tier, `2` for the next tier, and so on. loyaltyPoints | int | Loyalty points to credit in customer's account. tierExpiryDate | date-time | Expiry date and time of the specified tier.
+Supported Format: YYYY-MM-DDTHH:MM:SS+/-(time-zone). pointsExpiryDate | date-time | Expiry date and time of the points issued.
+Supported Format: YYYY-MM-DDTHH:MM:SS+/-(time-zone).

+<aside class="notice">Parameters marked with * are mandatory. </aside>